yunwe/piggybank/README.md

 ## Project Overview

 "PiggyBank" is a mobile application developed using Flutter, a popular open-source UI software development kit created by Google.
-The app is designed to help users manage their personal finances efficiently.
+The app is designed to help users achieve their financial goal, by keeping track of their saving.
 Firebase serves as the backend for this application, providing robust, scalable, and real-time database functionalities along with authentication and cloud storage capabilities.

 ## Key Features